Don’t know your Muhammara from your Mujaddara?

-Houmous/Hummus: Also known as ‘hummus bi tahini’ this is a very popular Levantine and Egyptian dip made from cooked, mashed chickpeas blended with tahini, olive oil, lemon juice, salt and garlic.
+Houmous/Hummus: Also known as ‘hummus bi tahini’ (chickpeas with tahini), this is a very popular Levantine and Egyptian dip made from cooked, mashed chickpeas blended with tahini, olive oil, lemon juice, salt and garlic.

 Kibbeh: A mixture of bulgur wheat, minced onions, ground beef, lamb, goat or camel meat with Middle Eastern spices – typically served in small croquettes stuffed with a filling.